 This is a significant case for employers as well as employees.
 Typically jail sentences for breaches of workplace health and safety (WHS) rules had been suspended, but this no longer looks to be the case.
-A 72 year old female employer has been sent to jail over a workplace related death.
+A 72-year-old female employer has been sent to jail over a work related death.

-March 2018 saw judgments against employers in two major work health and safety proceedings.
-A jail term in one, and a million dollar damages award in the other underscore the importance of having a robust and effective work health and safety (WHS) management system in place within a business and highlight how the costs of inaction can be severe – both personally and financially.
+March 2018 saw judgments against employers in two major work health and safety procedures.
+A jail term in one and a million-dollar damages award in the other underscore the importance of having a robust and effective work health and safety (WHS) management system in place within a business and highlight how the costs of inaction can be severe – both personally and financially.

-The regulator said that Ms Jackson had been operating a forklift at the site — despite never having held a licence to operate one — with the 1.8-metre bin raised by around three metres on the forklift, with an employee inside.
+The regulator said that Ms. Jackson had been operating a forklift at the site — despite never having held a license to operate one — with the 1.8-meter bin raised by around three meters on the forklift, with an employee inside.

 Tragically, the worker inside the bin fell and was then hit by the bin when it fell off the forklift, and died at the scene.